clolsonus/covid-19/README.md

 The USA passes the 125k mark and is on pace for 130k around July 9.
-(The prediction/fit is changing quite a bit right now due to the discontinueity in data introduced by New Jersey's data revisions.)
+(The prediction/fit is changing quite a bit right now due to the discontinuity in data introduced by New Jersey's data revisions.)
 Mexico will pass France and Spain in total deaths in about 4 days.

 ![poly](figures/20200626.png?raw=true "26 June, 2020")